zuozhenggh/learning-library/data-management-library/oci-di/introduction/introduction.md

 * Setting up the Data Integration prerequisites in Oracle Cloud Infrastructure
 * Create an OCI Data Integration Workspace and the necessary policies
 * Create Object Storage and Autonomous Data Warehouse Data Assets in the Workspace
-* Create a Data Flow, Data Loader task and Integration task
+* Create a Data Flow, Integration task, Data Loader task and SQL task
 * Create a Pipeline task and publish task to Application
 * Schedule and run the tasks